Cover image for Complete Space Planning for Stunning Interior Designs

 Circulation and Traffic Flow

 Circulation refers to the paths people take moving through a space.
-Good circulation feels natural and unobstructed; poor circulation makes you constantly navigate around furniture or squeeze through tight spots.
+Good circulation feels natural and unobstructed; poor circulation creates the kind of low-level daily friction that makes a home feel exhausting without an obvious reason.

 Key measurements to follow: